Hero

 Choose Swetrix if you want web analytics plus performance monitoring in one tool.
 Best for teams focused on web performance.

-Choose Ackee if you want the most minimal self-hosted solution possible.
-Best for personal projects or developers who want maximum simplicity.
+Choose Ackee if you want the most minimal self-hosted option.
+Best for personal projects or developers who want the least to maintain.

 Loved by builders everywhere